 We have audited Urban One, Inc's (the "Company's") internal control over financial reporting as of December 31, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO criteria").
-In our opinion, the Company did not maintain, in all material respects, effective internal control over financial reporting as of December 31, 2021, based on the COSO criteria.
-In our report dated March 15, 2022, we expressed an unqualified opinion on the effectiveness of internal control over financial reporting as of December 31, 2021.
-Subsequent to March 15, 2022, the Company identified a material weakness in its internal control over financial reporting.
-Management revised its assessment of internal control over financial reporting due to the identification of a material weakness, as described below.
-Accordingly, our opinion on the effectiveness of the Company's internal control over financial reporting as of December 31, 2021 expressed herein is different from that expressed in our previous report.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2021, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheets of the Company as of December 31, 2021 and 2020, and the related consolidated statements of operations, comprehensive income (loss), changes in stockholders' equity, and cash flows for each of the years then ended, and the related notes and schedule (collectively referred to as "the financial statements"), and our report dated March 15, 2022, expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheets of the Company as of December 31, 2021 and 2020, the related consolidated statements of operations, comprehensive income (loss), changes in stockholders' equity, and cash flows for each of the years then ended, and the related notes and schedule and our report dated March 15, 2022 expressed an unqualified opinion thereon.